Jane Norman (American deaf activist)

-Nellie Jane Norman (September 11, 1939 – April 4, 2020) was a deaf performer, director, professor, and curator, best known for her work on the faculty of Gallaudet University.
-She worked to promote deaf culture, language, and art through teaching, TV programs, and film festivals, and in 2007 she founded the National Deaf Life Museum at Gallaudet.
+Nellie Jane Norman (September 11, 1939 – April 4, 2020) was a deaf performer, director, professor, and curator, recognized for her work on the faculty of Gallaudet University.
+She actively promoted deaf culture, language, and art through her contributions to teaching, TV programs, and film festivals.
+In 2007, she founded the National Deaf Life Museum at Gallaudet.

 Early life

-Nellie Jane Norman, who went by Jane, was born in 1939 to Frances Christine Thomas Norman and Fred Gene Norman.
-Both of her parents were deaf, as was her sister, Freda Norman, who would go on to be an actress.
-Jane Norman was born in Covington, Virginia, and grew up in Alexandria.
+Born in Covington, Virginia, Nellie Jane Norman, known as Jane, was the child of Frances Christine Thomas Norman and Fred Gene Norman.
+Both of her parents, as well as her sister Freda Norman, a future actress, were deaf.
+Norman grew up in Alexandria.

 Norman, who was also deaf, studied in mainstream schools until she was 11, then attended the Virginia School for the Deaf and the Blind, graduating in 1957.

 Education and early career

 Norman enrolled at Gallaudet University, but took time off after two years to work in the printing industry.
 After training at the Milo Bennett Linotype School in Indiana, she worked in printing around Washington, D.C., and in New York City.
 She became a member of the International Typographical Union, a labor union that her father had also been a member of, which was unusual for a deaf person at the time.
 Her union membership as a deaf woman despite a history of arbitrary restrictions was a source of pride for Norman.

 She then returned to Gallaudet and graduated in 1968 with a degree in English literature.
 As an undergraduate at Gallaudet she married Edward Wilk, but they divorced after 17 months; Norman continued to use the name Jane Wilk for a period of her professional life before returning to the name Jane Norman.